Ronak1808/GFG-Chatbot/Readme.md

 Welcome to the Course chatbot !
 This chatbot is designed to assist users in the courses available on the website (DSA, Android and web development).
 Chat bot is deveoped using DialogFlow an NLP platform by Google.

+##  Features of Course-Website

+This chatbot is designed to help users so that they don't have to look up into the FAQs.
+Instead they can directly ask the bot and chatbot can tell the answer.
+The key features of the project are :
+- SignIn and SignUp system for personalized chat experince.
+- Admin access system so that Admin can monitor the chats for improvements in the accuracy of chat bot.
+- **context of question**.
+So that user doesn't need to mention the course name again and again.
+- Sends the queries to which are not answered by the bot in a **CSV** format so that admin can add the answers for them.

 ## Aproach of chat bot :
 - Chat bot is created using DialogFlow.
 DialogFlow supports **Intents** and **Contexts** which are useful for a meaninful chat.
 - Chat bot is trained on various questions on three different courses (DSA, Android Dev, Web Dev).